-Let’s assume you’re doing a review on your substance methodology…
+Let’s assume you’re doing a review of your substance methodology…

-Furthermore, you need to make sense of if the originator meets that you’ve been posting on your organization’s blog have been performing great.
+Furthermore, you need to make sense of if the originator meets that you’ve been posting on your organization’s blog and has been performing great.

 Presently, here’s the equation that you’d use: